MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-wizard.md

 audience: admin
 ms.service: msteams
 search.appverid: MET150
-description: Learn how to use the Shifts connector wizard to integrate Shifts in Teams to your workforce management system. ms.localizationpriority: medium ms.collection:
+description: Learn how to use the Shifts connector wizard to integrate Shifts in Teams with Blue Yonder Workforce Management. ms.localizationpriority: medium ms.collection:
   - M365-collaboration